kevwasonga/shopper/IMPLEMENTATION_STATUS.md

 6. **Security**: Proper parameter sanitization and authorization checks

 ### Technical Notes:
-- Rails 6.1 has compatibility issues with Ruby 3.2.2 (Logger constant errors)
+- Reverted to Ruby 3.0.0 to match original project specifications
 - Database schema is intact and functional
 - All code follows Rails conventions and best practices
-- Comprehensive test suite created (cannot run due to Rails compatibility)
+- Comprehensive test suite created and ready to run with Ruby 3.0.0

 ## Next Phase: Shopping Cart System
 Ready to implement Phase 4: Shopping Cart Models and Core Functionality